Getting Started with Blippit Boards: Complete Launch Guide

 Where possible:

-• provide a minimum required tag set
+• agree an absolute minimum required tag set (e.g. ks, yr group, subject,).

 Step 5.
-Reassure teachers about visibility
+Teacher reassurance about visibility

-Teachers often want to know who can see what.
+Teachers should know who can see what?

 • teachers can see other teachers’ captured moments